Frequently Asked Questions

 Q: Is Elachee a wildlife rescue or rehabilitation facility?

-A: No. Elachee cannot accept injured or orphaned wildlife because this 501(c)(3) not-for-profit organization is not licensed by the Georgia Department of Natural Resources (GDNR) to handle animal rehabilitation.
+A: No. Elachee cannot accept injured or orphaned wildlife.
+Elachee Nature Science Center is not licensed by the Georgia Department of Natural Resources (GDNR) to handle animal rehabilitation.
 Please contact one of these recommended Wildlife Rehabilitation Facilities and Resources VIEW

 Q: I found a…What do I do?

 A: Elachee offers tips/advice for handling these situations:

 - I found a baby bird.
 What do I do?
 READ MORE